-The concrete materials provide passages to abstraction, and introduce concepts that become increasingly complex.
-As students progress, the teacher replaces some materials with others, ensuring that the level of challenge continues to meets their needs.
+The concrete materials provide passages to abstraction and introduce concepts that become increasingly complex.
+As students’ progress, the teacher replaces some materials with others, ensuring that the level of challenge continues to meet their needs.

 A Montessori class is composed of students whose ages typically span 3 years.
 Ideally, members stay with the class, and teacher, for the entire cycle, forging a stable community and meaningful bonds.

 It is common to see students of different ages working together.
 Older students enjoy mentoring their younger classmates—sometimes the best teacher is someone who has recently mastered the task at hand.
 Younger students look up to their big “brothers” and “sisters,” and get a preview of the alluring work to come.

 The Montessori classroom radiates harmony and respect.
 Members address each other respectfully and in modulated tones.
 There are no raised voices; no rude or hurtful behaviour.
 There is a busy hum of activity, yet also a profound respect for silence.
 Students show grace and courtesy, and an interest in the welfare of others.
 “Let me help!” is a common classroom refrain.